KV21: KV21A

 This mummy is headless and poorly preserved.
 The back half of the torso is present and the abdominal cavity contains linen embalming packs and stones.
 The left shoulder and arm are missing; the left hand associated with the body is clenched, indicating the 'queenly' pose.
 Sections of the spine are missing.
 Both legs are present but are no longer articulated with the body.
 The left and right feet are severely clubbed.
 In his earlier report, Mark Papworth suggests this is due to soaking and compression of the body by debris during flood events.
 Her height in life is estimated at approximately and her age is estimated to be no older than 21 based on the degree of epiphyseal union.

-The results of the DNA analysis announced in 2010 suggests that this mummy is the mother of the two mummified fetuses from the tomb of Tutankhamun, but not enough data was obtained to make a definitive identification.
+The results of the DNA analysis announced in 2010 suggests that this mummy is the mother of the two mummified infants from the tomb of Tutankhamun, but not enough data was obtained to make a definitive identification.
 Hawass suggests this mummy may be Ankhesenamun, the Great Royal Wife of Tutankhamun, and daughter of Nefertiti.

+Additionally, genetic research suggests that KV55 male who is presumed to be Akhenaten (Ankhesenamun's father), cannot be maternal grandfather of Tutankhamun's children, therefore KV21a cannot be his daughter.
+According Belmonte the most likely explenation is that KV55 mummy does not belong to Akhenaten but to Smenkhkare, or alternatively, Tutankhamun fathered his daughters by different woman than Ankhesenamun.
+It was also proposed that KV55 is Akhenaten and KV21a is Ankhesenamun, but Akhenaten was not her biological father as result of Nefertiti's extramarital affair, which Juan Belmonte notes as "historical speculation, possible but improbable".

-Using a different interpretation of the DNA results, Gabolde suggests this mummy is instead that of Mutemwiya, the mother of Amenhotep III.
+Alternatively, Marc Gabolde suggests a different interpretation of the DNA results and proposes KV21a to be Mutemwiya, mother of Amenhotep III (and great-great-grandmother of Tutankhamun's daughters, instead of their mother).
+However, such scenario is according to Belmonte of "low probability".